Stevenic/agentm-js/README.md

 The initial release of AgentM includes support for calling OpenAI's GPT-4o family of models and makes heavy use of OpenAI's new [Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/) feature which dramatically improves the reliability of working with LLM's.
 The library includes the following micro agents:

+- **argumentParser** - Parses a set of arguments expressed using natural language into a strongly typed object.
+This can be used to create CLI tools that you can give commands to using natural language.
+No need for flags or switches anymore.
 - **binaryClassifyList** - Provides a binary true/false classification of items in a list.
 The results should be similar to filterList but without removing any items from the list.
 - **chainOfThought** - Uses structured outputs to separate the models chain-of-thought reasoning from it's answer.
 Useful to both get the model to perform chain-of-thought reasoning and to hide all of the details from a user.
 - **classifyList** - Can classify items in a list using a provided list of categories.
 Useful for everything for sentiment classification to categorizing documents.
 Another work horse agent.